-August 5, 2010: Yesterday, we visited the hanging monastery outside of Datong.
-It is breathtakingly beautiful, yet also, in a way, sad.
+The hanging monastery outside of Datong, China, a UNESCO world heritage site, is breathtakingly beautiful, yet also in a way, sad.

 As you can see from the photos, the workmanship is beautiful.
 Most surfaces are painted and the detail of the ceilings and roofs is exquisite.
 Walkways are narrow and precarious and built of stone or wood.